chaostreff-flensburg/hacks-on-the-harbour-web/content/en/index.md

 ### How much does a ticket cost?
 The tickets are free, but you can contribute a voluntary amount to the event.
 The money will be administered by the Chaostreff Flensburg e.V. (non-profit).

+### Drinks
+There is tap water and coffee in the library.
+We will also bring a electric kettle, but it is better if you bring your own tea.
+We will also bring Mate, Fritz Cola and some Fritz lemonades and provide them for a donation (preferably in Euros).
+However, we can only bring a limited amount.
+So feel free to bring your own drinks or see what is available in the local shops.
+The selection will be different from other countries.

+There will be no official bar.
+Again, you are invited to bring your own drinks and share with others.

+### On-site hygiene
+In Denmark, there are currently no hygiene restrictions because of Covidien.
+In general, the issue has been treated less strongly there than in Germany.
+We still ask that you do not come with an infectious disease.
+We will provide masks and Covid tests free of charge.
+There is no mask requirement on site.
+Please respect if others wear a mask.

 ## Contact Details?